Skip to Content

 1) Introduction to Victoria Peak Hong Kong

-When doing research into what to do in Hong Kong, I am sure you will consistently see these pictures of the vast Hong Kong skyline.
-Most of these pictures are taken up above from the top of Victoria Peak on Hong Kong Island.
+When doing research into what to do in Hong Kong, I am sure you will consistently see pictures of the vast Hong Kong skyline.
+Most of these pictures are taken up above from Victoria Peak on Hong Kong Island.

-You can opt for one or more of those options as you make your way up and down Victoria Peak.
+Depending on your preferences, you can opt for one or more of those options as you make your way up and down the mountain.

-This Victoria Peak guide will go over all those options and will also give some insight into the different viewing opportunities you will get up there.
+This Victoria Peak guide will go over all those options and will also give some insight into the different viewing opportunities & highlights to visit once you are up there.

 I hope this guide helps answers any questions you may have and that you will be on your way to take in the view for yourself!